Full-time, benefit status hourly employees accrue sick time according to the following schedule:

 - Employees may use sick time as it is earned.

 - Employees are not required to complete their 90-day probationary period before sick time may be taken.

 - Employees may only use sick time at a time when they are normally scheduled to work.

 - Employees may use sick time in quarter-hour increments.

 - Employees may use sick time when they are ill or need time off for doctor visits.
-In addition, employees may use accrued sick time to care for an ill child, spouse, domestic partner, parent, or sibling.
-Exempt employees may use up to 10 days of sick time per rolling year to care for an ill child, spouse, domestic partner, or parent.
+In addition, non-exempt employees may use accrued sick time to care for an ill child, spouse, domestic partner, parent, or sibling.
+Exempt employees may use up to 10 days of sick time per calendar year to care for an ill child, spouse, domestic partner, parent, or sibling.
 Absence of more than five (5) consecutive days will require the submission of an FMLA Physician’s Certification (see FMLA policy).

 - Employees who reach their maximum sick time accrual become eligible for the Sick Leave Incentive Program.
 When the maximum sick time accrual is reached and maintained for the following 12-month period, an incentive award equivalent to up to 3 days pay will be processed.

 - At separation of employment (retirement or termination), no payment will be issued for sick time accrued but not taken.